WebDevStudios/puppeteer-screenshots/README.md

 │   └── homepage.png
 ```

+---

 ## :octocat: Contributing

-Feedback contributions via Github Issues and Pull Requests are welcome. 🍻
+Feedback and contributions via Github Issues and Pull Requests are welcome. 🍻